Skip to navigation menu

 The correct answer is

-Teens need calcium for growing bones.
+Children and teens need calcium for growing bones.
+Calcium is a mineral that many parts of the body need.
+Its main job is to build strong bones and teeth, which contain 99% of the body's calcium.
 Most calcium in the diet comes from milk and other dairy products.

 A.